Tornado3P9/installscript-linux/README.md

 # Download Firefox from https://www.mozilla.org/en-US/firefox/all/#product-desktop-release
 wget "https://download.mozilla.org/?product=firefox-latest-ssl&os=linux64&lang=en-US" -O firefox.tar.bz2

-# Extract it
-tar xvjf firefox.tar.bz2

-# Move the just extracted directory to the /opt/ directory
+# Extract it and Move the content to the /opt/ directory
-sudo mv firefox /opt/firefox
+sudo tar xvjf firefox.tar.bz2 -C /opt/

 # Create a symbolic link to the Firefox in /usr/bin so that all users will be able to run it
 sudo ln -s /opt/firefox/firefox /usr/bin/firefox